-The eastern boundary of the park is marked by Mwitamvisi River while the northern boundary is marked by the Tana River and the Meru National Park which they are linked by the Adamson’s Bridge.
+The eastern boundary of the park is marked by the Mwitamvisi River while the northern boundary is marked by the Tana River and the Meru National Park.
+They are linked by Adamson’s Bridge.
 Kora is a source of several seasonal rivers.

-Kora National Park offers a pristine wilderness and slopes gently from south-west to north-east and is dotted with tall inselbergs, domed hills or hard rocks that rise above the surrounding area.
+The park offers pristine wilderness and slopes gently from south-west to north-east and is dotted with tall inselbergs, domed hills, or hard rocks that rise above the surrounding area.

 The three major inselbergs are the Mansumbi, Kumbulanwa, and Kora Rock.